 Making sure we address local stakeholders' development priorities and listen to their concerns is key to strengthening our integration into the local community and growing our businesses over the long term.
 Continuous dialogue helps all parties understand each other's expectations and builds mutual trust.

-To breed a sustainable culture of dialogue, we have developed a structured, professional approach that is implemented using a dedicated in-house method, known as Stakeholder Relationship Management (SRM+).
+To breed a lasting culture of dialogue, we have developed a structured, professional approach that is implemented using a dedicated in-house method, known as Stakeholder Relationship Management (SRM+).

 This approach is also based on a guide to local dialogue containing Group past experiences and best practices.